Azure/MediaEntertainment/README.md

 For each Media and Entertainment technology, each repository provides details on the following:

-- What are the technology components and/or solution?
+- What is it?
 - Why do you need it?
 - What are the potential use cases?
+- What are the technology components and/or solution?

-- Link to the code repository.
+Finally, there is a link to the code repository for that technology or solution.

 By taking this approach, we aim to inform both those within the M&E industry and technical personnel responsible for incorporating each technology.